Chumak (dance)

 In one of the versions of the dance a young boy has finished hard work as a salt merchant and while walking home he decided to have some fun by dancing.
-In the dance the boy is wearing a straw hat and traditional Ukrainian clothe with a belt.
+In the dance the boy is wearing a straw hat and traditional Ukrainian clothes with a belt.
 While dancing the boy got carried away and falls to the ground injuring himself in the eyes of the audience.
 After couple seconds the young boy gets up, shrugs off the pain and continues to dance all the way home.